-Although it has not yet fully completed its initial assessment of the potential impact of IFRS 15 on the Group's financial statements, management does not expect that the new Standard, when initially applied, will have material impact on the Group's financial statements.
-The timing and measurement of the Entity's revenues are not expected to change under IFRS 15 because of the nature of the Group's operations and the types of revenues it earns."
+Management has perfomered an assessment of the potential impact of IFRS 15 on the Company's financial statements, however it is not expected that the new Standard, when initially applied, will have material impact on the Company's financial statements.
+The timing and measurement of the Company's revenues are not expected to change under IFRS 15 because of the nature of the Company's operations and the types of revenues it earns.

 IFRS 16 Leases (Effective for annual periods beginning on or after 1 January 2019.
-Earlier application is permitted if the entity also applies IFRS 15.)
-IFRS 16 supersedes IAS 17 Leases and related interpretations.
+Earlier application is permitted if the entity also applies IFRS 15.): IFRS 16 supersedes IAS 17 Leases and related interpretations.
 The Standard eliminates the current dual accounting model for lessees and instead requires companies to bring most leases on-balance sheet under a single model, eliminating the distinction between operating and finance leases.